apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sinema takes on Schumer, Jeffries and the White House over the border**
+**China's economic woes mount as trust firm misses payments, home prices fall**

-You can read more about it [here](https://www.politico.com/news/2023/08/16/sinema-takes-on-schumer-jeffries-border-00111355).
+You can read more about it [here](https://www.reuters.com/world/china/chinas-new-home-prices-fall-first-time-this-year-2023-08-16/).

 ## Requirements
 - Python 3.8